lamia-flow/romeo/README.md

 > I dedicate all my today's efforts to my grandma, who has her 90th birthday.
 > ~_Piotr 18.01.2020_

-Romeo listens to the 433MHz where doorbells are commonly operating.
-When
+Romeo listens to the LPD433 band where doorbells are commonly operating.
+When signal from the doorbell with desired ID is caught, he publish message under specified MQTT topic.

 Configuration